 If you are struggling with hard-to-remove dirt, stains, or algae, keep reading for some helpful tips.

-You should carry out regular aquarium maintenance and clean with warm or hot water and gentle scrubbing, which will remove most debris, but this will not work with more stubborn dirt, stains, or algae.
+You should carry out regular aquarium maintenance and clean with warm or hot water with some gentle scrubbing, which removes most debris, although it doesn’t work with stubborn dirt, stains, or algae.

 How To Clean Aquarium Decorations With Bleach

-Cleaning your fish tank decorations with bleach is much the same as using water, but you will be making a weak bleach solution for the main cleaning.
+Cleaning your fish tank decorations with bleach is much the same as using water, but you will make a weak bleach solution for the main cleaning.

 Here is a step-by-step guide on how to clean fish tank decorations with bleach: